Pallabdba/CitizenshipTest/replit.md

 - **API Design**: RESTful API with JSON responses.

 ### Key Features
-- **Official Content**: Over 200 questions, 20 flashcards, and 7 study sections directly from the "Our Common Bond" guide (2020).
+- **Official Content**: Over 200 questions, 200 flashcards (50 per category), and 7 study sections directly from the "Our Common Bond" guide (2020).
 Includes specific "values questions" and source tracking for all content.
 - **Test Categories**: Content is organized into 4 official categories mirroring the "Our Common Bond" PDF:
     1. Part 1: Australia and its people
     2. Part 2: Australia's democratic beliefs, rights and liberties
     3. Part 3: Government and the law in Australia
     4. Part 4: Australian values
-- **Test Structure**: Supports 10 predefined practice test sets (20 questions each) and 5 curated flashcard sets.
+- **Test Structure**: Supports 10 predefined practice test sets (20 questions each) and 10 curated flashcard sets (20 flashcards each).
 Tests adhere to official rules: 20 questions total, 5 values questions (must be answered correctly), and an overall passing score of 75%.
+Flashcard sets 1-5 cover mixed topics, sets 6-9 are part-specific, and set 10 is comprehensive review.
 - **User Interface**: Dashboard for progress tracking, dedicated pages for study categories, interactive tests, flashcards, and detailed results.

 ### Project Structure